nowsecure/nowsecure-azure-ci-extension/README.md

   Where:

   - `task` is specifying the task to run.
-In the example, `<tag>` is the release tag of the `nowsecure-azure-ci-extention` that you want to use.
+In the example, `<tag>` is the release tag of the `nowsecure-azure-ci-extension` that you want to use.
 At time, NowSecure recommends setting this to `0.1`
   - `group` is the NowSecure platform group to use. `<group-ref>` is the group ID acquired above.
   - `token` is the token used to communicate with the NowSecure API.
     This token should be the Azure DevOps Secret Variable set above.